I beg to move,

 Turning to universal credit, in the 2018 autumn Budget statement the Chancellor announced additional assistance for those on universal credit.
-As such, the universal credit work allowance will increase by £1,000 in line with prices, helping 2.4 million working families.
+As such, the universal credit work allowance will increase by £1,000 after they have been increased by prices, helping 2.4 million working families.
 This measure raises the amount someone can earn before their universal credit payment is reduced and directs additional support to some of the most vulnerable low-paid working families.

 Finally, let me turn to disability benefits.
 This year the Government will continue to make sure that carers and people who face additional costs as a result of their disability will get the additional support they need.

 With this uprating order, I am bringing forward plans to increase support for some of the most vulnerable people in society to the tune of £3.5 billion, with £3 billion alone to help those with disabilities and long-term health conditions, and pensioners—key people who the Government, as we share the proceeds of growth, will continue to target support towards.
 That is why the incomes of the lowest-paid have risen by over £400 in real terms since 2010 while the wealthiest fifth of society have seen their income fall by £800.
 We recognise the right places to target support through additional measures, including the introduction of the national living wage, worth £2,000 a year, and the increase to the income tax threshold of £1,200.

 I thank the Minister for giving way.
 I appreciate some of the uprating, but we have to note, as key stakeholders in this sector have, that the biggest driver of child poverty that this Government are enforcing is the benefit freeze.
 With £4.5 billion due to be saved this coming year, why have the Government not brought forward the necessary legislation to scrap the final year of the freeze?